nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Pooling operations are done within a plane.
 There is no interference between different planes. :numref:`fig_image41_pdp_in_mode0` shows a complete scheme of pooling in one plane.
-The offset of two neighboring kernel is called stride.
+The offset of two neighboring kernels is called stride.
 When stride is less than *R* and *S* of a kernel, there are overlapped lines.
 Some line may be used by more than two neighboring kernels.
-Input data is streaming in raster-scan order.
+Input data is streamed in raster-scan order.
 For each pooling kernel, the operated data is also streaming in raster scan order.

-If an input data element is the first element of a kernel, it will be stored to the share line buffer, data in the share line buffer is called partial result.
-If an input data element is neither the first element nor the last element of a kernel, it will be operated with the existed partial result from share buffer, and the result will be stored to the same entry of the original partial result.
-Partial result calculation is done in pre-processing block.
+If an input data element is the first element of a kernel, it will be stored to the share line buffer.
+Data in the share line buffer is referred to as the partial result.
+If an input data element is neither the first element nor the last element of a kernel, it will be operated on with the existed partial result from share buffer, and the result will be stored to the same entry of the original partial result.
+Partial result calculation is done in the pre-processing block.

 1. In cases of max/min pooling schemes, the partial result is the maximum/minimum value of the input element and the original partial